jon-jacky/home/computing.md

   possible.
 Nowadays we have to appreciate the reasons for picking not the most powerful solution but the least powerful.
 The reason for this is that the less powerful the language, the more you can do with the data stored in that language.
-If you write it in a simple declarative from, anyone can write a program to analyze it in many ways. ...
+If you write it in a simple declarative form, anyone can write a program to analyze it in many ways. ...
 I chose HTML not to be a programming language because I wanted different programs to do different things with it: present it differently, extract tables of